 Because these vibrations are so different to what I’m used to it can take longer to orgasm with the Mimi Soft but I definitely enjoy the journey.
 It’s like my clit is getting pampered and teased by the quivering chorus of the Mimi Soft’s vibrations.

-This pretty much echoes what I thought at first.
+These words pretty much echo what I thought at first.
 So there you have it: Je Joue has a signature of vibration that might not resonate with everyone.
-It might poorly resonate with your clit, or your clit might actually like the uniqueness.
-I was somewhere in between, where I came to like it over time.
+It might poorly resonate with your clit, or your clit might like the uniqueness.
+I was somewhere in between, where I came to love it over time.

 Despite my feelings about the Uma’s external sensation, the throbbing pulselike quality is what makes this toy shine for internal use.
-The low pitch and high rumble are, of course, great on the lower steady settings.
+The low pitch and high rumble are, of course, remarkable on the lower steady settings.
 When combined with the patterns, it further exaggerates the throbbing sensation.
 The downside: I stay away from the faster settings because they do get buzzy and pinchy.

-Shape is generally paramount to me in an insertable vibrator and vibrations secondary.
-This doesn’t apply to the Je Joue Uma.
-In the time it took to hold down the “on”/+ button, I went from “Fuck, I just wasted $80 when I could’ve bought a really nice dildo” to “HOLY SHIT.”
+The shape is generally paramount to me in an insertable vibrator and vibrations secondary.
+This prioritizaton doesn’t apply to the Je Joue Uma.
+In the time it took to hold down the “on”/+ button, I went from “Fuck, I just wasted $80 when I could’ve bought a nice dildo” to “HOLY SHIT.”
 Vibrations, something I used to think were pleasant but not necessary, actually make this toy and they’re worth every penny here.

 Where the shape makes it harder to aim at my G-spot, the vibrations’ amplitude makes up for the lack of precision.

 To find my G-spot with the Uma without vibrations, I have to pull and let the head drag against my front wall on the way out.
 It’s more of a stationary inching toy than a thrusting one.
 It was counterintuitive to me, took more effort, and demanded that I undo what I thought I knew about using G-spot toys.